drufball/layered-apis/README.md

 ### Decreased maintenance overhead

 Implementers often shy away from building high-level features since they can create large, ongoing technical debt.
-Layered APIs can reduce this risk.
-Browsers can stop bundling a given layered and just maintain a API-dentifier-to-CDN-URL mapping instead, that lazily loads the API as a JavaScript library.
+Layered APIs can reduce this risk, as the clean separation means that much less maintenance work will be required.
+(Generally, maintenance would only be required if the browser purposefully breaks backward-compatibility in a lower-level features the layered API builds on, or fixes some bug upon which the layered API implementation inadvertently depended.)

 ### Security and privacy